Shani occupies 8th-from-Chandra

 Must work to earn validation of the transformation.
 Works to be fully approved, in compliance, and judged perfect under the rule of statutory law .
 Yet survival fears based in [akashic memory] enforce the mandate to perform this work over and over again, until the ignorance is transformed into wisdom.

 Habits of regeneration and rehabilitation are resistant to movement.
 The native who wishes to change one's identity, increase one's knowledge of mysterious truths, or experience rejuvenating practices such as surgeries and tantrik healing, will find such a project to be slow-going and demanding much time.

 Try as one might to change the package of attributes, one's fear of the unknown may persist.

 Shani in either svabhava of Mangala, 1 or 8, is undeniably difficult.
 The native resists birth (1) or rebirth (8) which takes the joy of movement out of the life.
 However, shani in 8 lacks the kendra-dignity of Shani in 1.

 Shani in 8 tends toward a lingering bitterness and resistance to that great engine of forward movement, forgiveness.

 These natives often seem to be stuck in the past, clinging to old grievances or continuing to be defined by old trauma .
 They inherit a heavy legacy of responsibility and scarce resources, which causes a fear of change-for-the-worse.

 comfortable and pleasing results

 Similar to Shani in 7, Shani in 8 often indicates resistance to divorce.
-One may undertake supplemental"secret" relationships if Zukra or Mangala occupy or casts drishti upon bhava-8.
-However marriage is generally fixed because the native believes that divorce has bad consequences.
+One may undertake supplemental"secret" relationships if Shukra or Mangala occupy or casts drishti upon bhava-8.
+However, Marriage is generally fixed because the native believes that divorce has bad consequences.
 Few emergencies in this life.

 Exceptions to the typical difficulties: